December 11: Today in Royal History

 December 11, 1950 – Death of Ernst II, Prince of Hohenlohe-Langenburg in Langenburg, Baden-Württemberg, Germany; buried in the family cemetery at Schloss Langenburg in Langenburg

 In 1896, Ernst married Alexandra of Edinburgh and Saxe-Coburg and Gotha, a granddaughter of Queen Victoria.
 The couple was second cousins.
 Their grandmothers, Queen Victoria and Princess Feodora of Leiningen were half-sisters.
 Ernst and Alexandra had five children including Gottfried, Prince of Hohenlohe-Langenburg who married Princess Margarita of Greece and Denmark, a sister of Prince Philip, Duke of Edinburgh.
 In 1900, Ernst’s father-in-law Prince Alfred, Duke of Edinburgh and Duke of Saxe-Coburg and Gotha died, and the ducal throne of Saxe-Coburg and Gotha passed to Alexandra’s cousin, Charles Edward, Duke of Albany.
-Because Charles Edward was just 16 at the time, Ernst was appointed as Regent until the new Duke reached his majority in 1905.
+Because Charles Edward was just sixteen, Ernst was appointed as Regent until the new Duke reached his majority in 1905.
 During World War I, Ernst served the German Empire as General Delegate to the Eastern Front and also served as a special envoy to Constantinople and the Balkans in 1915.
 In 1936, Ernst joined the Nazi Party.
 Following World War II, Ernst retired from official service and lived a quiet and more private life.
 Ernst died at the age of 87, having survived his wife by eight years.

 Unofficial Royalty: Ernst II, Prince of Hohenlohe-Langenburg